Appreciating Life’s Mysteries

 Kathleen

-Right before the end of last year, I wrote a challenge titled “The Importance of Emotional Connection.”
-The piece focused on my experience with the surgeon and other healthcare providers when I had nose surgery right before this past Thanksgiving.
-This week’s challenge offers a follow-up to that piece as well as an important lesson.
+This post is a follow up to my previous post entitled “The Importance of Emotional Connection.”
+That piece focused on my experience with a surgeon and other healthcare providers when I had nose surgery right before this past Thanksgiving.
+This post is the follow-up to that piece as well as an important lesson.

 You may recall that my doctor’s lack of attempt to emotionally connect with me made my surgery doubly difficult.
 And it wasn’t just his inability but also the lack of effort made by the nurses and other health professionals to make any sincere connection with me.
 When we work with others in any capacity, I think it’s important to make an effort to emotionally connect, even if it’s only to make eye contact or to ask how they’re doing.
 Without this connection, it’s difficult to establish trust, and without trust, it’s difficult for people to work together.
 In my view, it’s what my doctor needed to do to be really successful.
 If he continued to leave the heart out of his interactions with his patients, he wouldn’t become the compassionate healer that most of us desire in our health professionals.

-Here’s how I put it in the challenge:
+Here’s how I put it in the first post:

 “For Dr. Han to really be successful, he will need to spend some time working on his emotional intelligence.
 He will need to learn how to connect with his patients so that he has a better understanding of how they are feeling.
 I don’t recommend that his empathy get in the way of his expertise but taking time to actually see the person he is treating will help him be a better doctor, a more compassionate healer and a more intuitive human being.”